qilingframework/rtfd.io/docs/qdb.md

 5. record and replay

 - use command `backward` or `p` to step backward from current location
+- Note:
-- P.S. the address you want to step backward on it must be step-over before
+    - 1. the address you want to step backward on it must be step-over before
+    - 2. make sure run qdb with option `rr=True`

 ![](img/qdb_step_backward)